maratai/craftery/fiber_arts/spinning_wheels.md

 ## [Spinolution](https://www.spinolution.com/) Mach III
 ![Spinolution Mach III](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-01-10-spinolution-mach-3-01.jpg?raw=true)

-I lucked into one on eBay sold by a spinner who packed it with *incredible* care.
-Twelve hours after its arrival (...I had to sleep), she's up and running.
+I lucked into a secondhand example on eBay sold by a spinner who packed it with *incredible* care.
+Twelve hours after its arrival (...I had to sleep), she was up and running.
 This may well be My Last Wheel in production terms.
-(I'm on a waitlist for a new Pocket Wheel.)
-This is the older version of what is now the still-in-production [Spinolution Monarch](https://www.spinolution.com/monarch).
+(I'm on a waitlist for a new Pocket Wheel; the "luxury" bespoke wheels are out of reach.)
+This is the older version of what is now the in-production [Spinolution Monarch](https://www.spinolution.com/monarch).
 The accessories are generally intercompatible between the Mach III and Monarch!

 Double-treadle castle wheel, "Scotch tension" - there is not a conventional brake band for the bobbin, but a screw/spring/block assembly that carries out the same function and means that you don't have to reset from zero each time you change the bobbin.
 Takeup varies from almost nothing to aggressive, although adjusting this requires a light touch as the brake knob, once engaged, is sensitive to small fractions of a turn.

 I adore the open-hook orifice and peg (vs. hook or loop) design on the flyer, ditto the magnetic flyer head.
 This may be one of my favorite *flyer designs* alongside that of the Pocket Wheel.
+The modular flyer is easy to switch out.

 This is the heaviest wheel I own, but the footprint is not *that* much larger than that of e.g. the Ashford Traveller.

 - Weight: 25 lbs.
 - Dimensions: 24" W x 12" D x 32" H
 - Ratios: 1:3.5 to 1:21 on the regular flyer.
-The [Spinolution *Monarch*](https://www.spinolution.com/monarch) (the updated/current version of this wheel) goes up to 1:52 on the 4A accelerated flyer.
-Spinolution informs me that accessories for the Monarch are compatible with the Mach III; I have installed a 4A accelerated flyer with a [SpinPerfect](https://spinperfect.com/collections/spinperfect-for-spinolution) [PaulyWinder](https://spinperfect.com/products/spinperfect-paulywinder-gearless-automatic-yarn-winding-flyer?variant=39868600909937) and I love them both already!
-I've gone ahead and installed the larger PaulyWinder I also ordered on the "regular" flyer.
+The [Spinolution *Monarch*](https://www.spinolution.com/monarch) (the updated/current version of this wheel) goes up to 1:52 on the 4A accelerated flyer, which I use for silk or cotton when spinning very fine.
+Spinolution informed me that accessories for the Monarch are compatible with the Mach III; I have installed a 4A accelerated flyer with a [SpinPerfect](https://spinperfect.com/collections/spinperfect-for-spinolution) [PaulyWinder](https://spinperfect.com/products/spinperfect-paulywinder-gearless-automatic-yarn-winding-flyer?variant=39868600909937) and I love them both!
+I've installed the larger PaulyWinder I also ordered on the "regular" flyer.
-- Not "easily" portable, but 25 lbs. plus the travel kit (wheels!) makes this something one can wheel around the house.
+- Not "easily" portable, but 25 lbs. plus the travel kit (wheels!) makes this something one can readily wheel around the house.
 My Saori WX60 floor loom folds and is 30 lbs., and on a non-bad day I can manage that fine.
-- The toe-based double treadle is unusual (and is probably a YMMV, I would definitely try before buying if that's possible) but the action is incredibly gentle and responsive.
-I could probably "single treadle" with one foot on a slower ratio if I felt like it.
+- The toe-based double treadle action is unusual (and is probably a YMMV; I would try before buying if that's possible) but the action is incredibly gentle and responsive.
+I could "single treadle" with one foot on a slower ratio if I felt like it.

 ![mulberry (bombyx) silk singles WIP on a Spinolution Mach III with 4A accelerated flyer and SpinPerfect Paulywinder installed](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2026-02-10-silk-01.jpg?raw=true)